programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 The Wayback Machine logs the `Last-Modified` header it receives when capturing resources from the live web, and it [passes the original](https://ws-dl.blogspot.com/2015/08/2015-08-28-original-header-replay.html) `Last-Modified` header under the name `x-archive-orig-last-modified` in the HTTP response headers of archived snapshots.

 While HTTP headers are normally not visible to users, we can use the command-line tool [curl](https://en.wikipedia.org/wiki/Curl) to get the value of the `x-archive-orig-last-modified` header of the redirected image snapshot.
-Linux and macOS users can run the following command in your terminal:
+Linux and macOS users can run the following command in their terminal:

 ```shell
 curl -ksI "https://web.archive.org/web/20000407103739im_/http://google.com/images/Title_HomPg2.gif" | grep -i "x-archive-orig-last-modified"
 ```

-Windows users can run the following command in your PowerShell:
+Windows users can run the following command in their PowerShell:

 ```powershell
 curl.exe -ksI "https://web.archive.org/web/20000407103739im_/http://google.com/images/Title_HomPg2.gif" | Select-String -Pattern "x-archive-orig-last-modified"